-Slogging through the mire during this difficult pandemic?
-Discover 50 brain based ways to cope better than you expect!
+Are you slogging through the mire during this difficult pandemic?
+Discover 50 brain based ways to side-step fear or anxiety better than you expect!
 Come back daily for another tool, see how I used it to reboot my day, and share your attempts.
-This blog includes the first 10 anxiety-buster tools and will be followed by 4 additional blogs with the remaining 40 tools.
-The blog is intended to point out typical entry places for anxiety to creep into our emotions, as well as brain based helps for stress-free living.
+This first blog includes the first 10 anxiety-buster tools and will be followed by the second blog with tools 11 – 20 and so on.
+The tools point out typical entry places for anxiety to creep into our emotions, as well as brain based strategies for stress-free living.

 COFFEE CONSIDERATION 1 – with another power tool to cope in tough times from neural and cognitive sciences: If we bottleneck the brain we risk being imprisoned in life’s mire.
 The opposite is also true.
 Mindfully consider a specific blessing and we top up joy again in our mental storehouse.
 When we can say we are blessed, and mean it, we are fully engaged in a magical journey, one without anxiety.
 Today I plan to walk alone to focus on and restore treasured memories of a few specific blessings in my life at this moment.
 You?